-- 31. In addition to our assessment of an obligor's stand-alone creditworthiness, Standard & Poor's analysis considers the likelihood and potential amount of external support (or influence) that could enhance (or diminish) the obligor's creditworthiness.
+- 31. In addition to our assessment of an obligor's stand-alone creditworthiness, Taiwan Ratings' analysis considers the likelihood and potential amount of external support (or influence) that could enhance (or diminish) the obligor's creditworthiness.
 When an obligor's creditors have the benefit of contractual support, such as a guarantee from a higher-rated guarantor, the analysis may assign the guarantor's rating to the supported issue or issuer.
 However, this occurs only when the guarantee satisfies stringent conditions and guarantees full and timely payment of the underlying obligation. - 32.
 Apart from formal guarantees, the analysis considers the potential for other support from affiliated business entities, governments, and multilateral institutions.
 For affiliated business entities, the analysis considers both the degree of strategic importance of subsidiaries or affiliates to determine the likelihood and degree of support by a stronger parent and the parent's capacity to provide such support. - 33.
 For governmental support, the analysis considers the potential for various forms of support.
 For example, the analysis considers potential support for government-related entities (GREs), such as certain public utilities, transportation systems, and financial companies.
 The analysis of a GRE considers the role that the entity plays and the nature of its links to its government.
-A similar line of analysis applies to the potential for extraordinary government support to banks that, in our view, have systemic importance in a national economy.
-In the case of a sovereign obligor, the analysis considers the potential for support from multilateral institutions (e.g., the International Monetary Fund [IMF]).

-- 34. The assessment of potential external support generally does not include the benefits that an obligor receives merely by being part of a system or framework.
+A similar line of analysis applies to the potential for extraordinary government support to banks that, in our view, have systemic importance in Taiwan's economy. - 34.
+The assessment of potential external support generally does not include the benefits that an obligor receives merely by being part of a system or framework.
 We consider those benefits in the assessment of industry characteristics or otherwise in the analysis of stand-alone creditworthiness.
 For example, the stand-alone analysis of a bank includes consideration of benefits that we believe it may receive from supervision within its regulatory framework and from access to low-cost borrowings from its central bank.
-Likewise, the analysis of governments (e.g., a school district) may include an evaluation of system support provided by a higher level entity (e.g., a city or state). - 35.
+Likewise, the analysis of governments (e.g., a city or county) may include an evaluation of system support provided by a

+- higher level entity (e.g., the sovereign government). - 35.
 In some cases, external support can have a negative influence on an entity's creditworthiness.
 For example, this can happen when a weaker parent company drains cash flows or assets from a stronger subsidiary through dividends or in other ways.
 Similarly, a sovereign government can be a negative factor for a company's creditworthiness if it intervenes by withdrawing resources or limiting the company's financial flexibility.